 - Senior year adjustment: waive 3 credits of fourth year foreign language requirement, 3 credits of diplomacy electives, and 9 credits of free electives

 How to Apply

 Students apply for this program as an incoming freshmen and can complete the on-line Seton Hall application for admission or the Common Application and select the Law (3+3) program.
 To qualify for admission to this program students must meet the following criteria:

 Students who meet these criteria will be automatically admitted to the program provided their essay and recommendations are also strong.
-Once admitted to the program students will have maintain a certain GPA at Seton Hall and take the LSAT, prior to the transition to the Law School.
+Once admitted to the program, students will have to maintain a 3.6 GPA at Seton Hall and earn an LSAT score at the 75th Percentile or higher, prior to the transition to the Law School.

 The faculty in our internationally recognized research and teaching programs are committed to guiding students to success.
 Seton Hall is a Catholic University where great thinkers do more than think.

 View a full listing of all Diplomacy faculty »

 View a full listing of all Law School faculty »

 As one of the country's leading Catholic universities, Seton Hall has been developing students in mind, heart and spirit since 1856.
 Home to nearly 10,000 undergraduate and graduate students, Seton Hall is a place that nurtures compassionate leaders who are prepared to make a difference in the world.